How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Weather Considerations

-Outdoor games, wandering musicians, and alfresco drinks receptions are fantastic, but the weather is famously unpredictable.
+Lawn games, wandering musicians, and alfresco drinks receptions are fantastic, but the weather is famously unpredictable.
 Always have a backup plan in case of rain.
 Venues often have covered terraces, marquees, or intimate indoor spaces that are perfect for acoustic sets or smaller interactive stations.

-At FPM, we advise couples to speak to their venue regarding indoor options for both music and activities.
+At FPM, we advise couples to speak with their venue regarding indoor options for both music and activities.
 This ensures guests remain comfortable, the mood stays elevated, and your entertainment flows seamlessly - rain or shine.

 Accessibility and Comfort

 A little planning goes a long way in making sure every guest feels included.
-For games, activity stations, or roaming musicians, consider the mobility of elderly guests or children.
+For games, activity stations, or roaming musicians, consider the mobility of elderly guests and children.
 Keep pathways clear, offer seating near entertainment spots, and ensure indoor alternatives for those who may need them.

 By factoring in accessibility, you not only enhance guest experience but demonstrate thoughtful, professional planning - something that’ll elevate your wedding and leave a lasting impression.